You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What are Healthy Fats?

-Before diving into the potential effects of Lipitor on healthy fats, it's crucial to understand what healthy fats are.
+Before diving into the potential effects of Lipitor on healthy fats, let's define what we mean by "healthy fats."
 Healthy fats, also known as unsaturated fats, are an essential part of a balanced diet.
-They help to:
+They help lower cholesterol levels, improve heart health, and provide energy for the body.
+Examples of healthy fats include:

-* Omega-3 fatty acids (found in fatty fish, flaxseeds, and walnuts)
+* Omega-3 fatty acids: found in fatty fish, flaxseeds, and walnuts

-How Does Lipitor Affect Healthy Fats?
+How Does Lipitor Work?

-Effects on Monounsaturated Fats
+Potential Negative Effects on Healthy Fats

 Expert Insights